bucky2076/compose/README.md

 # compose
-compose project managed by komodo.do
+compose projects managed by komodo.do

+A compose project is a directory structure for each project.
+Typically containing a compose yaml file, and a .env file.